azhar-shaikh17/spotify_design/README.md

 # New project

-Spotify clone. this project was created from local machine
+This Project is similar Spotify design created with html and css. this project was created from local machine